 Why use a dog to hunt truffles?

-Using a canine team to locate truffles is the only ethically responsible and sustainable way to harvest these culinary gems, as opposed to the blind and indiscriminate “raking” methods used by humans.
-The vastly superior canine olfactory senses are able to distinguish between the scents of a ripe truffle and the immature or unripe truffle.
+Using a canine team to locate truffles is the only ethically responsible and sustainable way to harvest these culinary gems.
+UTD would never employ the indiscriminate “raking” methods used by most truffle harvesters.
+(See sidebar.)
+The vastly superior canine olfactory senses are able to distinguish the scent of a ripe truffle from that of an immature, unripe truffle.
 A canine will also pinpoint the exact location of a ripe truffle, thus creating minimal disruption of the mycelium within the soil of the delicate forest ecology, and insuring the preservation of future generations of truffles.

 Umami Truffle Dogs Make Oregon Agricultural History!

-On February 28th, 2013, while working in a southern Willamette Valley truffiere, Kris and Ilsa discovered the first ever successfully cultivated french black Perigord truffle grown on the west coast of the North American continent.
-A sample of the truffle was microscopically examined by Dr. Charles leFevre of New World Truffieres, Inc. and was positively identified as a French Black (Tuber melanosporum) truffle.
+On February 28th, 2013, while working in a southern Willamette Valley truffiere, Kris and Ilsa discovered the first-ever successfully cultivated French black Périgord truffle (Tuber melanosporum) grown on the west coast of North America.
+A sample of the truffle, microscopically examined by Dr. Charles LeFevre of New World Truffieres, Inc., was positively identified as a French black Périgord.

 What does Umami mean?

 Um-a-mi noun \ü-ˈmä-mē\

 For centuries, scientists and gourmets in the Western world recognized four elements of taste — sweet, salty, sour, and bitter.
-In 1908, Tokyo Imperial University researcher Kikunae Ikeda identified a fifth taste that he called umami, a word loosely interpreted as “delicious” or “savory.”
-Truffles contain three different types of umami substances in the form of glutamate, inosinate and guanylate means that they can be considered as one of the world’s top three delicacies.
+Then, in 1908, Tokyo Imperial University researcher Kikunae Ikeda identified a fifth element.
+He named it “umami,” a Japanese word loosely interpreted as “delicious” or “savory.”
+Because truffles contain three distinct umami substances — in the form of glutamate, inosinate, and guanylate — they rank among the world’s top culinary delicacies.
 Truffles are relished as much for their aroma as they are for their taste.
 And — because they’re very difficult to cultivate — they’re equally famous for commanding high prices.